zmeiresearch/zmeiresearch.github.io/_posts/2023-09-05-gcc-compiler-performance.markdown

 Because switching from GCC 6 to GCC12 felt slow and I wanted to know exactly how much slower it really is.

 ## Background
-The project in question is a custom firmware for a Cortex-M4F MCU (Atmel AT-SAME51 to be specific).
+It's a real project, a custom firmware for a Cortex-M4F MCU (Atmel AT-SAME51 to be specific).
 It's developed mainly in plain old C, with a bit of C++ thrown in.
-Even when C++ is used, it's mostly as a C-with-classes.
+Even when C++ is used, it's mostly as C-with-classes.
 The specific compiler options in place are:
 ```
 -Os
 -mthumb -mcpu=cortex-m4 -mfloat-abi=hard -mfpu=fpv4-sp-d16